m-thiele/masterarbeit/README.md

 ```
 python cahn_hilliard_willmore.py
 ```
-except for `residum.py`, which only conatains mehtods.
+except for `residum.py`, which only contains mehtods.

 | filename |  description |
 |--------------|-----------|